Understand the Essentials

 The fenders, as well as the tongue deck and boxes, are pre-coated with a durable base coat and rust prohibitor, then top-coated with the same bed liner product for a rugged look and durable finish.

-Our proprietary Freerides Suspension design swaps the rubber torsion style axle for a fully independent suspension.
+Our proprietary Freerides Suspension (which is standard on our TOPO2 trailers) design swaps the rubber torsion style axle for a fully independent suspension.
 Our trailing-arm design with shock and coil-over setup means more clearance, maximum travel, and an incredibly smooth and capable ride.
 (Due to the required size of the spindle, this upgrade is only compatible with our standard 6-bolt hub pattern).

 The Cabin structure begins with a 2 x 4 wood frame wrapped in durable woven RV underbelly fabric, and insulated for warmth.
 The floor in the sleeping area is 1/2” pre-finished baltic birch wood, and 1/2” HDPE (high density polyethylene) in the galley area.
 Onto that we install the 1.5” thick insulated sidewalls with 5/8” pre-finished baltic birch for all the cabinet dividers and faces.
 The interior walls are finished with 1/4” pre-finished baltic birth (1/2” HDPE in the galley), and the ceiling with 1/8” pre-finished baltic birch to smoothly match the curve of our teardrop shape.
 The roof is finished off with 1.5” insulation and 2x3 roof spars for crossmember support.